-In order to prepare for the hikes on this trip, we encourage you to exercise 4-6 days per week for 1-3 hours at a time for several months leading up to the trip.
-Activities such as biking, hiking, walking, skiing, and running are great conditioning.
-Please consult your physician about your participation on the trek if you have any concerns regarding your health.
-The better physically prepared you are for this adventure, the more you'll be able to enjoy your surroundings and feel rewarded from the overall experience.
+In order to prepare for the hikes on this trip, we encourage you to exercise 4-6 days per week for 1-3 hours at a time for several months leading up to this trip.
+Activities such as biking, hiking, walking, skiing, and running are great for conditioning.
+Please consult your physician about your participation on this trek if you have any concerns regarding your health.
+The better physically prepared you are for this adventure, the more you'll be able to enjoy your surroundings and feel rewarded by the overall experience.

 A DAY ON THE TRAIL

-Our dinners are hearty fares with a variety of options including fresh salads, soups, meat and vegetarian dishes.
-Some dinners are included at the inns or mountain hut where we will be staying (indicated in the itinerary) and other dinners will be on your own.
-The nights where dinner is on your own, you may either have something light and simple at our inn, or explore one of the town’s many restaurants.
-You can expect to pay approximately 15-25CHF per lunch and 30-40CHF per dinner and our guide will be available for assisting with menu selections and navigating supermarkets for packed lunches.
+On most nights, dinners are hearty, with fares featuring a range of options including fresh salad, soups, meat, and vegetarian dishes.
+Some dinners are included at the inns or mountain hut where we will be staying (indicated in the itinerary), while others will be on your own.
+On nights when dinner is on your own, you may either grab something convenient at our inn, or choose to explore one of the town’s many charming restaurants.
+You can expect to pay approximately 15-25 CHF (about $13-$18) per lunch and 30-40 CHF (about $27-$36) per dinner.
+Our guide will be available to assist the group with menu selections and while navigating supermarkets for packed-lunch days.

 ARRIVALS & DEPARTURES

-Arrivals and Departures: You can fly into either Zurich (ZRH) or Geneva (GVA) depending on your fare options.
-From your arrival airport you will need to book a train ticket through SBB (Swiss Rail System) to Wengen (approximately 3 hours from ZHR and 3:45 from GVA).
-You can either purchase them in advance on SBB: by clicking here (FYI: the Zürich Airport railway station is called: Bahnhof Zürich Flughafen), or you can also buy your tickets at the ticket machine directly at the train station upon arrival.
-You can buy the tickets yourself in English at a vending machine or there is also a counter where a responsible person from SBB can assist you.
+Arrivals and Departures: You can fly into either Zurich (ZRH) or Geneva (GVA) airports, depending on your fare options.
+From there, you will need to book a train ticket through SBB (Swiss Rail System) to the alpine village of Wengen (approximately 3 hours from ZHR and about 3.5 from GVA).
+You can either purchase in advance on SBB by clicking here (FYI: the Zürich Airport railway station is called: ‘Bahnhof Zürich Flughafen’), or buy tickets at the train station terminal machine upon arrival.
+Vending machine service is available in English or there is also a counter where an SBB representative can assist you.